propavingk/LamportLens/SECURITY.md

    crash is treated as a bug, not a hardening incident.
 2. **Resource consumption.** A very large snapshot consumes memory for the record list and the aggregates.
-There is no streaming mode yet; a
+There is no streaming mode yet; a multi-gigabyte snapshot is not a supported input today.
+3. **Output rendering.** Addresses and owner program ids are printed as they appear in the input.
+If your snapshot contains control characters in string fields, your terminal will render them.
+The tool does not sanitize output beyond what the JSON parser already strips.